samsuh/2026-journal/README.md

 # 2026-journal

 ## 7/19/26 - Sunday
-- Bike fitting scheduled for 5pm
+- DONE ~~Bike fitting scheduled for 5pm~~ no major changes. he fixed cleat shim, and sent me some measurements. and noticed my stem was crooked after the accident/fall. he fixed that.

 ## 7/18/26 - Saturday
 rainy day